Copyright 2021 Chrono Eyewear BV

 The Radboud University Medical Center in Nijmegen conducts a lot of research into Parkinson’s disease.
 A phased study is currently underway into the possibilities of using blue light in Parkinson’s patients.
 Blue light glasses have been introduced as a possible new method to treat sleep and mood disorders in patients with Parkinson’s disease (PD).
 Assessing patient acceptance is an important first step towards formal testing and introduction into clinical practice.
 The results of the first phase were published in Parkinson’s Disease (Hindawi) Volume 2019 in June.
 Below you can find a summary and a link to the publication.

 Portable light therapy with monochromatic blue light appears to have a positive effect on sleep, mood and motor symptoms in Parkinson’s disease.
-Patients generally had a positive rating of light glasses as a treatment for sleep and mood disorders.
+Patients generally had a positive appreciation of the light glasses as a treatment for sleep and mood disorders.
 A lot of research has already been done into the relationship between light, sleep and Parkinson’s disease.
 The studies offer hope with often special results.
 Light expert Toine Schoutens is involved from Chrono Eyewear BV (Propeaq) in studies into the effects of specific blue light in the bandwidth of the patented Propeaq glasses.
 The results of the first investigation were published in a peer-revied international journal in June 2019:

 Blue Light Therapy Glasses in Parkinson’s Disease Patients’ Experience: Hindawi Parkinsons Disease:, Bastiaan Bloem PhD, Daniel van Wamelen PhD, Katarzyna Smilowska PhD from the department of Neurology, Radboud University Nijmegen (NL) and Toine Schoutens from Chrono Eyewear BV, Tilburg the Netherlands.